Difference between revisions of "Third Chimurenga" - Pindula

 Resettlement Models

 In the Fast Track phase, two resettlement models were used, Model A1 and Model A2.
 Model A1 was intended as decongesting communal lands.
 Model A2 was aimed at creating a cadre of black commercial farmers and was based on the concept of full cost recovery from the beneficiary.[5]
-Settler selection was made on the basis of applications submitted to the Ministry of Lands Agriculture and Rural Resettlement.
+Settler selection was made on the basis of applications submitted to the Ministry of Lands, Agriculture, Water, Climate and Rural Resettlement.

 Third Chimurenga and Sanctions Embargo